Cgrisby/osticket-prereqs/README.md

 - Install Microsoft Desktop for Mac OS
 - Enable Internet Information Services (IIS)
 - Install Web Platform Installer
+- Add MySQL 5.5
+- Add all simple versions of x86 PHP up to v7.3
-- Configure Permissions & Install osTicket
+- Configure Permissions & Install osTicket v1.15.8
+- Reload IIS (Open IIS, Stop and Start the server)
+- Enable extensions in IIS
+- Refresh the osTicket site in your browser and observe the changes

 <h2>Installation Steps</h2>